MarlinFirmware/Marlin/README.md

 WARNING:
 --------
-THIS IS THE BETA 1 FOR MARLIN 1.0.0
+THIS IS RELEASE CANDIDATE 1 FOR MARLIN 1.0.0

+The configuration is now split in two files Configuration.h for the normal settings Configuration_adv.h for the advanced settings

 Quick Information
 ===================